 Nancy Grayson is President of the Horizon Community Funds of Northern Kentucky, where Northern Kentuckians make a lasting difference in their own local community.
 As President, Nancy is responsible for implementing the vision and strategic direction of Horizon Community Funds as set by the Council of Trustees, working collaboratively with other community leaders to serve the community’s needs.

 A recognized leader, Nancy has served on numerous boards of organizations dedicated to improving education, promoting healthy family relationships, and preserving the natural resources and history of Kentucky.
-She currently serves on the Prichard Committee for Academic Excellence Board of Governors, Kentucky Historical Society Governing Board, Kentucky Philanthropy Initiative Governing Board, Metropolitan Club Board of Governors, United Way Northern Kentucky Action Council, and Trinity Episcopal Church Vestry.
+She currently serves on the Prichard Committee for Academic Excellence Board of Governors, Kentucky Philanthropy Initiative Governing Board, Metropolitan Club Board of Governors, Duke Energy Ohio & Kentucky Advisory Council, United Way Northern Kentucky Action Council, and Trinity Episcopal Church Vestry.

-Nancy received the Northern Kentucky Champion for Education Award in 2011 and is an alumna of Leadership Northern Kentucky.
+Nancy was named a Northern Kentucky Tribune Newsmaker for 2018 and she received the Northern Kentucky Champion for Education Award in 2011; she is an alumna of Leadership Northern Kentucky.
 She graduated summa cum laude in Political Science from the University of Kentucky and received her Juris Doctor from the University of Cincinnati College of Law.